 Before you can get a good night’s sleep, you have to fall asleep.
-And for some kids, falling asleep is a hard thing to do.
+And for some kids, falling asleep is hard to do.
 When we fall asleep, we enter Stage 1 Non-REM sleep.
 This is the doorway between sleep and waking.
-Our heartbeat and breathing slow, our eye movements slow down, our muscles […]Continue Reading »
+Our heartbeat and breathing slow down, our eye movements slow down, our muscles relax, […]Continue Reading »

 A study published in Pediatric Neurology recently explored connections between migraines and sleep disturbances in children and teens.
 In an article in Neurology Advisor, one of the study’s authors explained their findings.
 Migraines and sleep disturbances are both on the rise.
 As many as 9.1% of American children and teens experience migraines, and many of […]Continue Reading »

 Does your teenager wake up tired?
-Do they complain that they have trouble falling asleep because they can’t stop thinking?
-Have you tried every home remedy you can find, with no luck?
-There may be another way to help your teen relax and fall asleep at night, using technology that has only become widely available […]Continue Reading »
+Do they complain about having trouble falling asleep because they can’t stop thinking?
+Have you tried every home remedy you can find with no luck?
+There may be another way to help your teen relax and fall asleep at night using technology that has only become widely available in […]Continue Reading »